prabhkahlon99/cmpt276project/README.md

-Not used to git was using abhijit's laptop and his github account was cloned so pushed from her account.
+Not used to git was using abhijit's laptop and her github account was cloned so pushed from her account.

 # node-js-getting-started